5 Easiest States to Establish Residency

 Florida and South Dakota stand out as recommended options for establishing residency for digital nomads and expatriates.

-South Dakota, known for its favorable tax regime and minimal residency requirements, is particularly attractive for those living a nomadic lifestyle.
+South Dakota, known for its favorable tax regime and minimal residency requirements, is particularly attractive to nomads.
 However, recent policy changes have made South Dakota less appealing for some potential residents.

-Florida, with its no state income tax and a straightforward process for legal domicile, sets itself apart as the most popular among nomads.
+Florida, with its no-state income tax and straightforward process for legal domicile, stands out as the most popular among nomads.
 Its strategic location also makes it ideal for frequent travelers.

-The primary downside, when compared to South Dakota, is the requirement for a residential address.
-Fortunately, SavvyNomad can provide you with a residential and mailing address in minutes.
+The primary downside compared to South Dakota is the requirement for a residential address.
+Fortunately, SavvyNomad can provide a bona fide residential U.S. street address in Florida and help you organize the documentation you’ll need for IDs, banking, and other records as part of a broader domicile plan.